-6. Medical Emergency Services
+8. Medical Emergency Services

 In a Medical Emergency, including an emergency related to a substance use disorder or mental health condition, you should go to the nearest emergency facility or call 911 or other local emergency number.
-A Referral from your PCP is not needed.
 Your emergency room Member Cost Sharing is listed in your Schedule of Benefits.
 Please remember that if you are hospitalized, you must call the Plan at 1-877-907-4742 within 48 hours or as soon as you can.
 This telephone number can also be found on your ID card.
-If notice of hospitalization is given to the Plan or PCP by an attending emergency physician no further notice is required.
-Your PCP will help to arrange for any follow-up care you may need.
+If notice of hospitalization is given to the Plan by an attending emergency physician no further notice is required.